 We selected the smallest version of the Compressible for our review (it comes in four different sizes).
 It is a compressible pillow made of upcycled Therm-a-Rest mattress scraps, encased in a suede-like polyester shell.
-At $20 MSRP, this soft, thick pillow packs a lot of pleasure into its price.
-Although the weight and packed size of this pillow do limit its uses, it delivers car camping trips.
+At $25 MSRP, this soft, thick pillow packs a lot of pleasure into its price.
+Although the weight and packed size of this pillow do limit its uses, it delivers on car camping trips.

-The Therm-a-Rest was the most comfortable of all the pillows in this review, and therefore received the highest score in this metric.
+The Therm-a-Rest is the most comfortable of all the pillows in this review, and therefore received the highest score in this metric.
 The pillow is large enough to tolerate a few turns in the night.
 It is also thick and soft.
 Incredibly soft.
 We loved how the outer shell felt against our cheeks.
 You just might let out an audible "Ahhh" when you lay down on this pillow after a long hike.

 Ease of Use

 The Therm-a-Rest compresses slowly after you lay your head down, but doesn't flatten.
 It's firm enough to provide decent support to side and back sleepers alike.
-Models with an inflatable air chamber provide greater support and don't flatten at all throughout the night.
+Models with an inflatable air chamber offer greater support and don't flatten at all throughout the night.
 The REM and Aeros granted the most support of all contenders.

-We loved using this product for car camping, and even took it along on a five-day canoeing trip where weight and packed size weren't major issues.
+We loved using this product for car camping and even took it along on a five-day canoeing trip where weight and packed size weren't major issues.
 Due to its heftier size and weight, though, this isn't an ideal pillow for multi-day hiking or backpacking trips.

 The Therm-a-Rest provides the best value of the pillows in this review, and it, therefore, earned our Best Buy Award.
-Twenty bucks is a great price for nighttime comfort and painless necks the following day.
+Twenty-five bucks is a great price for nighttime comfort and painless necks the following day.

 The Therm-a-Rest Compressible is a great budget option that doesn't feel cheap.
 Sure, it's not the best for multi-day backpacking trips due to its weight and size, but it is great for shorter trips, such as car camping weekends and mid-day campsite hammock naps.
 Its comfort is unrivaled in this review.
 Furthermore, our eco-hearts are glad to see such a fine product come from upcycled materials.